pwgbots/linny-r/README.md

 ``npm install --prefix . linny-r``

 > **Important**
-> The spacing around the dot is important.
+> The spacing around the dot is essential.
 Type the command in lower case.

 After installation has completed, `Linny-R` should have this directory tree structure: